Catechism · CCC 2309 · Augustine · Aquinas

 IV.
 Examine the proportion.
 Will the war you fight produce a graver evil than the one you mean to stop?
 The atomic age has made this question heavier than it has ever been.

 These four examinations are not abstract.
 They are what the Catholic chaplain has asked the soldier in the foxhole for sixteen hundred years.
 They are what Fr.
-Emil Kapaun asked himself in a Chinese prison camp in Korea.
+Emil Kapaun asked himself in a prison camp in Korea.
 They are what Fr.
 Vincent Capodanno carried with him in Vietnam.
 They are the doctrine of the Church.

 Watch the full episode on Just War.